decidim/decidim/decidim-ai/README.md

 After that, add an initializer file as presented in the [documentation](https://docs.decidim.org/en/develop/services/aitools.html#_configuration)

-After the configuration is added, you need to run the below command, so that the reporting user is created.
+Then, you need to run the below command, so that the reporting user is created.

 ```ruby
 bin/rails decidim:ai:spam:create_reporting_user